Heat pump + battery + EV: why a smart tariff alone is not enough

 No. A home with just an EV and no battery or heat pump benefits mainly from a good smart EV tariff.
 The conflict described here only applies when multiple high-draw devices are sharing the same stored energy.

-The more devices you add, the more the individual optimisation strategies start working against each other — and the more valuable whole-home coordination becomes.
+The more devices you add, the more the individual optimisation strategies start working against each other — and the more valuable whole-home visibility and supported control become.

-If your home has a heat pump, battery, and EV, see how 1app.energy coordinates all three — or tell us your exact device and tariff combination and we will review whether the current foundation can support your setup.
+If your home has a heat pump, battery, and EV, see how 1app.energy connects supported home energy data — or tell us your exact device and tariff combination and we will review what the current rollout can support for your setup.

 Does this sound like your home?